mhkeller/join.report/README.md

 join.report
 ===========

-> Join data and get a report back of how well it went
+> Join data and get a report back of how well it went.
+A [csv soundsystem](csv.nyc) project.

 ## About